 She was able to attend her dream school, Emerson College, where along with awe-inspiring courses, Jillian held physical and virtual internships—including a contributing writer position at USA Today College—all of which contributed to breaking boundaries in her personal and professional development.
 She graduated Magna Cum Laude with a B.S. in journalism and minor in political science.

-Since graduation, Jillian has taken on a number of pursuits, from living and working as Associate Editor for I Love Chile News in Santiago, Chile to contributing at The Huffington Post, to Editor in Chief at Scene Magazine and her current role as Brand & Editorial Director at Electrify Magazine and contributor to Swaay Media.
+Since graduation, Jillian has taken on a number of pursuits, from living and working as Associate Editor for I Love Chile News in Santiago, Chile to contributing at The Huffington Post, to Editor in Chief at Scene Magazine and her most recent role as Brand & Editorial Director at Electrify Magazine in NYC.
 The multitasking is an attest to her character; staying busy, staying dedicated, staying the course to share stories that need to be shared.

 From travel to tech, business to beauty, fashion to food; one thing is certain in Jillian’s work, she is out to share stories at the most authentic level; writing the best version of a story for those who aren’t able to tell their own, with an integrity and quality as if they were telling it themselves.